Animosity/USB-C-Radio-Roundup/index.md

 | X6200 | XIEGU  |  No. | 1 USB2 Host port & 1 USB2 Device port | UNTESTED TBD | UNTESTED

 ## How to Help
 Have or know about a USB-C radio not on the list?
 We want to know if works properly!
-Feel free to modify and submit Pull Request with any new radio product info.
+Feel free to modify and submit Pull Request with any new radio product info, or just drop the information into an Issue (https://github.com/Animosity/USB-C-Radio-Roundup/issues)

 ### What you need:
 1) A known-good USB-C to USB-C cable